grimme-lab/qc2-teaching/doc/apps-ex.rst

         # Write energy to a file
         echo $dist $e >> ../results.dat
         popd

       done

-   Template for the ``coord`` file is given directly inline in the script, we will repeat it here to explain a few details.
-   The ``f`` after the atom specification tells TURBOMOLE to keep the coordinates fixed for that atom:
+   A template for the ``coord`` file is given directly inline in the script, we will repeat it here to explain a few details.
+The ``f`` after the atom specification tells TURBOMOLE to keep the coordinates fixed for that atom. ``DIST`` ist a placeholder which will be substituted by the C--F distance.

    .. code-block:: none
-      :linenos:
+      :lineno-start: 13

       $coord
         0.00000000      0.00000000      0.00000000  c f